I received an email recently from a fellow asking me if I could provide some common sense list-building tips for his Online Marketing business.

 By deposits, I mean providing your list with information that will help them.

-Letting them know of free webinars or other free training is a great way to make deposits into your trust account.
+Letting them know of free training is a great way to make deposits into your trust account.

 8. Get your list used to opening your emails